anurupborah2001/angularjs-jobfinder-app/README.md

-# Angular JS JOB Finder Applciation
+# Node JS JOB Finder Applciation
     This is a demo application using MEAN.JS(MongoDB , Express, Angular JS and Nodee.js) Framework

     Needed to install MongoDB